c2corg/browserslist-update-action/README.md

 Then bump version number in `package.json` and `package-lock.json`.
 Push commits.

-Keep a major version tag synchronized with updates, e.g. if you publish version `v2.0.3`, then a `v2` tag should be positioned at the same location.
+Keep a major version tag synchronized with updates, e.g. if you publish version `v2.0.3`, then a `v2` branch should be positioned at the same location.